criss201x/TSDIT_CHATBOT/README.md

 • Proposed solution: Define the chatbot solution to be developed, including its objectives and components.
 • Chatbot requirements: Specify the chatbot's functionalities and features, including the scope.
 • Processes to be covered: Identify the processes or procedures to be automated with the chatbot.
-• Conversational flow: Design the chatbot's conversational flow.
+• Conversational flow: Design the chatbot's conversational flow